spel-uchile/SUCHAI-Flight-Software/README.md

 - http://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/devices/forwarder.html

 ### Build for other architectures
-Currently the fight software supports the following architecutes (some platforms may have limited or under development support):
+Currently the fight software supports the following architectures (some platforms may have limited or under development support):

 - Nanomind A3200: ```python3 compile.py FREERTOS --arch NANOMIND```